A primer on optimal transport for causal inference with observational data: The foundation: structural models, counterfactuals, and the monotone rearrangement

 Brenier's theorem has been the starting point for a recent explosion in interest in applications of static optimal transportation in statistics \citep[e.g.][]{carlier2016vector, chernozhukov2017monge, chernozhukov2021identification, del2024nonparametric, fan2022lorenz}.
 The reason being that the gradient of a convex function is a ``natural'' generalization of a monotone function.
 In fact, it is not only monotone as a map $\mathbb{R}^d\to\mathbb{R}^d$, in the sense that where \(\langle \cdot, \cdot \rangle\) denotes the inner product on \(\mathbb{R}^d\times\mathbb{R}^d\), but it actually possesses a \emph{cyclically monotone} support \citep[Theorem 24.8]{rockafellar1970convex}.
 A map \( T_x : \mathbb{R}^d \to \mathbb{R}^d \) is said to be cyclically monotone if for any positive integer \( m \) and any cycle \( u_1, \ldots, u_m, u_{m+1} \equiv u_1 \) in its domain, it holds

 In the univariate setting, monotonicty and cyclic monotonicity coincide, but cyclic monotonicity provides more structure in multivariate settings, as the inequality has to hold for all finite $m$-cycles, while monotonicity only requires this for $m=2$.
+To illustrate: any map of the form $T_x(u) = Au$ with $A$ symmetric positive semidefinite is cyclically monotone, since it is the gradient of the convex function $\varphi(u) = u^\top A u/2$.
+More generally, the Brenier map between two multivariate Gaussians $\mathcal{N}(\mu_0, \Sigma_0)$ and $\mathcal{N}(\mu_1, \Sigma_1)$ is cyclically monotone: it is an affine map $T(u) = \mu_1 + A(u - \mu_0)$ where $A = \Sigma_0^{-1/2}(\Sigma_0^{1/2}\Sigma_1\Sigma_0^{1/2})^{1/2}\Sigma_0^{-1/2}$, which is again the gradient of a convex function.
+In contrast, a monotone but \emph{not} cyclically monotone map---such as a rotation---would not arise as an optimal transport map for the quadratic cost.
+Cyclic monotonicity thus restricts the class of admissible mechanisms $g$ more tightly than monotonicity alone, and it is exactly this additional structure that yields uniqueness of the Brenier map and hence identification.
 Below, I show how cyclic monotonicity is useful in the identification of individual effects.

 While this extension is straightforward and useful in many areas of statistics, it is less useful in our setting.
 The main issue is the interpretation of the requirement that $U$ and $Y$ have to be of the same dimension.
 First, in causal inference settings, it is less common to have multivariate outcomes.
 Second, the interpretation of the unobservable in a multivariate setting is difficult. $U$ is designed to contain any covariate that can theoretically affect the outcome of interest and is not observable.
 Therefore, either assuming $U$ is infinite dimensional or that $U$ is univariate seem reasonable.
 In the first case, it is a general and all-encompassing error term.
 In the second case it is an index that contains the information of all relevant unobservables (for instance an ``ability''-index in the GPA example).
 The choice that $U$ needs to be multivariate and of the same dimension as $Y$ is therefore artificial in most applications.